wp-plugins/eshop/trunk/readme.txt

 Tags: eshop, ecommerce, shop, paypal, stock control, cart, e-commerce Requires at least: 2.5
 Tested up to: 2.6.2
-Stable tag: 2.8.4
+Stable tag: 2.9.0

 An accessible Paypal Shopping Cart plugin.

 == Description ==

-Upgrading to 2.8. * ? please see the <a href="http://wordpress.org/extend/plugins/eshop/faq/">FAQ</a>
+Upgrading to 2.8+ from earlier versions please see the <a href="http://wordpress.org/extend/plugins/eshop/faq/">FAQ</a>

 eShop has many features, these include: